Vauxhall Astra: Sixth generation (2009–2015)

 The Vauxhall Astra Mark 6 was officially unveiled at the 2009 Frankfurt Motor Show and has been available to purchase since late 2009.
 The principal manufacturing plant for the latest Astra (though not for its Zafira sibling) is at Ellesmere Port enabling the manufacturer to benefit from sterling depreciation with this model.
 Design has been a major consideration in the development of new Vauxhall Astra and the car is heavily influenced by the Vauxhall Insignia.

 Despite being more expensive than the Astra H, the Astra J has been a strong sales success in the UK, where it was the best- selling car in June 2010 with well over 10,000 sales – outselling its crucial rival the Ford Focus by nearly 50%.
 This, however, was at a time when production of the Mk2 Focus was being scaled back prior to the launch of a new MK3 model in early 2011.

 The Estate version of the Astra, the 'Sports Tourer', debuted at the 2010 Paris Motor Show and went on sale shortly afterwards, with a starting price of £16,575 for the ES version, then Exclusiv, SRI and SE versions, with the SE costing from £20,345.

-In BBC2's Top Gear, the Astra Mark 6 in the Tech Line trim, was used as their fourth "Reasonably Priced Car".
+In BBC2's Top Gear, the Astra Mark 6 in the Tech Line trim was used as their fourth "Reasonably Priced Car".

-Seventh generation (2015–2021)
+Seventh generation (2016–2021)

 The seventh generation Astra was launched at the Frankfurt Motor Show, in September 2015.

 A totally new design, the car is 200 kg lighter than its predecessor.
 It features a newly developed 1 litre 3 cylinder petrol engine.

-A special feature is the "OnStar" system, which allows you to call for assistance with an inbuilt dial.
+A special feature is the "OnStar" system, which allows the driver to call for assistance with an inbuilt dial.

 Eighth generation (2021–)

-The eighth generation Astra, which is derived from the Opel Astra L, was unveiled on 13 July 2021 and it went on sale on 12 November 2021.
+The eighth generation Astra, which is derived from the Opel Astra L, was unveiled on 13 July 2021 and went on sale on 12 November 2021.
 The vehicle is based on the third-generation of the EMP2 platform which made its wheelbase grow by 55 mm.
 It will be offered as a hybrid for the first time and will unveil a 180-horsepower engine.
 The 225 horsepower version, taken from the Peugeot 508 and Peugeot 3008, will also be available on the GT version.